MASSACHUSETTS STATE LOTTERY

-Mega Millions and Megabucks Doubler are $1 tickets and are drawn two times a week.
-The following are the prices of season tickets for these games.
+Megabucks Doubler are $1 tickets and are drawn two times a week.
+The following are the prices of season tickets for this game.

 There is generally a discount period in mid November through early January and another in the summer.

 How do Season Ticket holders receive their prize?